Mrityudata: Plot

-In jail, Dr. Ram meets an inmate bearing the number 92, Prof Nizamuddin Azad (Pran), a scientist of "Bharat Atomic Energy".
+In jail, Dr. Ram meets an inmate bearing the number 92, Prof Nizamuddin Azad, a scientist of "Bharat Atomic Energy".
 He has been jailed after a false allegation of revealing confidential nuclear formulae to foreign nations.
 He tells Dr. Ram that his brother Bharat did not commit suicide, but was tortured to death by Insp.
 Danapani, which he witnessed.
 Dr. Ram now realizes that his past misfortune was a result of the evil motives of some antagonists of the nation.
 He becomes the Angel of Death (Mrityudaata), who will put all those malefactors to death.

 Dr. Ram breaks away from jail and nabs Insp.
 Danapani says that Mohanlal planned the murder of Bharat using his influence over the police.
 He also says that Raja was killed by Dr. Siddiqui (Avtar Gill) by cutting off the oxygen supply after Mohanlal bribed him to kill Raja.
 Dr. Ram kicks Danapani off the building to his death.

 Meanwhile, Mohanlal has allied with another influential politician, Trilochan Tripathi, a.k.a.
-TT or Terror of Terrors (Paresh Rawal), who keeps up an honest appearance among the masses, but works for his interests at the cost of the welfare of the public.
+TT or Terror of Terrors, who keeps up an honest appearance among the masses, but works for his interests at the cost of the welfare of the public.
 Dr. Ram corners Dr. Siddiqui on the roof of Umeshchan Jain's house, who confesses to killing Raja and accepting a bribe from Mohanlal.
 Dr. Ram captures a video of Dr. Siddiqui's revelation before putting him to death.
 Soon, Dr. Ram kills Mohanlal.

 One day, Trilochan Tripathi addresses a gathering when Dr. Ram publicly puts a video on view in which Tripathi signs an agreement with a foreign syndicate related to the "Pawanghat Power Project".
 Later, Tripathi would fool the public with false promises of power distribution.
 The enraged crowd chases Tripathi through the streets when Rana arrives for his rescue.
 Rana fires at Dr. Ram who burns Rana and Tripathi to death.

-The movie ends with Dr. Ram succumbing to his injuries.
+The film ends with Dr. Ram succumbing to his injuries.